AcademySoftwareFoundation/EncodingGuidelines/Encoding.md

 | ![](enctests/reference-results/codec-test-vmaf_harmonic_mean.png) Comparing VMAF score for codecs applied to different media. |

+## Uncompressed containers

+[Y4m](https://wiki.multimedia.cx/index.php/YUV4MPEG2) is a terrific container for uncompressed media.
+It allows uncompressed raw YCrCb data to be stored with a simple header.

 ## Uncompressed Codecs.

 Ffmpeg has support for a small number of uncompressed codecs that are worth using for testing.
 We dont recommend any of them for day-to-day use.